SpaceXLaunchBot/SpaceXLaunchBot/README.md

 # What does this bot do?

-This bot essentially performs 2 functions:

- - Provide a "subscribed" channel with up to date information about upcoming SpaceX launches
  - Allow users to see information about the closest launch by using a command

 # Commands

 The command prefix can be changed by editing `PREFIX = "!"` in `main.py` to whatever you want

- - `!addchannel` - Subscribe the channel to the bots notification service - admins only
  - `!nextlaunch` - Show info about the next upcoming launch - any user can use this command
  - `!info` - Information about the bot - any user can use this command
  - `!help` - List these commands - any user can use this command